travis-ci/docs-travis-ci-com/docs/user/caching.md

 The logic for fetching and storing the cache is [described below](#Fetching-and-storing-caches).

+### Things not to cache

+The cache's purpose is to make installing language-specific dependencies easy and fast, so everything related to tools like Bundler, pip, Composer, npm, Gradle, Maven, is what should go into the cache.

+For other things, the cache won't be an improvement.
+Installing them usually takes only short amounts of time, but downloading them will be the same speed when pulled from the cache as it will be from their original source.
+You possibly won't see a speedup putting them into the cache.

+Things like:

+* Android SDKs
+* Debian packages
+* JDK packages
+* Compiled binaries

+Anything that's commonly not changing is better suited for something like our APT caching proxy.
+Please shoot us an [email](mailto:support@travis-ci.com) and we'll see about adding your custom source to our cache.

 ### Fetching and storing caches

 * We fetch the repo's cache on every build, including feature branches and pull requests.